A Brief Sanskrit Glossary

 Abhinivesha: Clinging to earthly life; will to live; strong desire; false identification of the Self with the body or mind; an instinctive clinging to life and a dread of death.

 Abhisheka(m): Bathing–the ritual pouring of various items over a sacred image or personage in homage and worship.

 Abhyantara: Internal; inward.

-Achala: Immovable; standing still; firm; steady; fixed unwavering; without change.
+Achala: Not moving; immovable; standing still; firm; steady; fixed, unwavering; without change.

 Achara: 1) Immobile.
-2) Conduct; good behavior; custom; practice; teaching.
+2) Right conduct; good behavior; custom; practice; external observance of established rules and laws; teaching.